 How to prepare for hot yoga

 The key to enjoying hot yoga is to go in prepared.
-(Read our guide about the Dos and Don’ts of Hot Yoga.)
-‘You have to be super aware of your own health,’ says Thurlow.
-She says it’s important to be well-hydrated before taking a hot yoga class, and recommends drinking ‘litres and litres of water throughout the day’ in anticipation.
-Thurlow recommends not eating too much before a class, and replenishing lost minerals and electrolytes with a fortified drink afterward, such as Gatorade, Emergen-C or coconut water.
-And both Thurlow and Lambert stress that because yoga isn’t competitive, everyone should take a class at their own pace.
-‘If you feel weird, you take a break,’ says Thurlow.
-‘There’s no ego in yoga, so you just do what you’re capable of.’
+“You have to be super aware of your own health,” says Thurlow.
+She says it’s important to be well-hydrated before taking a hot yoga class, and recommends drinking “litres and litres of water throughout the day” in anticipation.
+Before a class, try not to eat too much.
+And be sure to replenish lost minerals and electrolytes with a fortified drink afterward, such as Gatorade, Emergen-C or coconut water.
+Both Thurlow and Lambert stress that because yoga isn’t competitive, everyone should take a class at their own pace.
+“If you feel weird, you take a break,” says Thurlow.
+“There’s no ego in yoga, so you just do what you’re capable of.”

 Some cautions about hot yoga

 But some, like Halifax-based naturopathic doctor Sandra Murphy, regard hot yoga warily.
-‘There’s a chance of getting injured,’ she says, citing improper supervision and a tendency to over-stretch in the heat.
-‘You could be going beyond your end point, because you’re losing the ability to know where your edge is… so you’re artificially stretching the muscle.’
-Murphy, who is a huge proponent of infrared sauna-therapy for detoxification purposes, and who readily recommends regular yoga as a form of exercise, says she simply doesn’t believe the two should necessarily go hand-in-hand.
-She adds that even in India, yoga would have traditionally been practiced in the early morning, to avoid the intense heat of the day.
-‘I just don’t think it’s safe,’ says Murphy.
+“There’s a chance of getting injured,”she says, citing improper supervision and a tendency to over-stretch in the heat.
+“You could be going beyond your end point, because you’re losing the ability to know where your edge is… so you’re artificially stretching the muscle.”
+Murphy is also a huge proponent of infrared sauna-therapy for detoxification purposes.
+Plus, she readily recommends regular yoga as a form of exercise, but doesn’t believe the two should necessarily go hand-in-hand.
+She adds that in India, yoga was traditionally practiced in the early morning to avoid the intense heat of the day.
+“I just don’t think it’s safe,” says Murphy.

 How you feel after class